influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/install-and-deploy/production_installation/_index.md

 > Deploying InfluxDB Enterprise on AWS or GCP gives you a production-ready environment.

 To evaluate InfluxDB Enterprise in a non-production environment, see [QuickStart installation](/enterprise_influxdb/v1.8/install-and-deploy/quickstart_installation).
-Note, if you use the QuickStart Installation, you **must reinstall** InfluxDB Enterprise with the Production installation below before using the product in a production environment.
+Note, if you use the QuickStart installation, **reinstall** InfluxDB Enterprise with the Production installation below before using the product in a production environment.

 ## Production installation